Consumer Advocacy

 Drawbacks

-Discover’s withdrawal penalties are also on the higher side, with the lowest being three months (90 days) of simple interest if you withdraw in less than a year, and 24 months (720 days!) of simple interest for seven years or more.
+Discover’s withdrawal penalties are on the higher side, with the lowest being three months (90 days) of simple interest if you withdraw in less than a year, and 24 months (720 days!) of simple interest for seven years or more.
 Since CD’s are meant to be kept untouched, it’s understandable that banks adopt rules to keep you from withdrawing your funds, but if there’s an emergency and you need your funds, you’ll end up paying more with higher fees.

 Nationwide review